lightbitbird/web-design/README.md

 # Learning Web Design widh html and css, js

-Web Desing for learning using simple html and css/sass, if necessary Javascript.
+Web Design for learning using simple html and css/sass, if necessary Javascript.

 This is mostly expired by and learning from [FREE FRONTEND](https://freefrontend.com/css-code-examples/).